LynnrinChan/lineage_wiki/pages/contributing_wiki.md

 git config --global user.email "youremail@example.com"
 ```

-{% include alerts/tip.html content="Before this step, you can fork the LineageOS wiki repository and work on your own copy.
+{% include alerts/tip.html content="Before this step, you can fork the Lynnrin-AOSP wiki repository and work on your own copy.
 That way you can preview your changes online using GitHub pages, which [we've detailed below](#preview-using-github).
 Just fork the repo and then replace LineageOS in the `git clone` command with your GitHub username." %}

 ```
 git clone https://github.com/LineageOS/lineage_wiki ~/lineage_wiki